Miami International Airport(MIA) Assistance

 Which terminal is International at Miami?

 The North Terminal's new 3-level Arrivals Facility is processing international arrivals from Concourses D, E, and F. Its passport control hall includes 72 processing lanes with a capacity of 2,000 passengers per hour, as well as 30 passport control kiosks (APCs) for passengers who are US and Canadian citizens, as well as citizens of visa-waiver countries.
 Members of the Global Entry program have access to six lanes and 12 Global Entry kiosks.
 On Level 2, there are five baggage claim carousels, each having access to the Sky Train, which connects to all other gates.
 A big greeting lobby may be seen on the first floor.
-South Terminal J (leave level 3, or use the elevator to level 2 if transferring to another flight) and North Terminal D (exit level 1, or take elevator to level 2 if transferring to another flight) have US Customs & Immigration sections.
+South Terminal J (leave level 3, or use the elevator to level 2 if transferring to another flight) and North Terminal D (exit level 1, or take the elevator to level 2 if transferring to another flight) have US Customs & Immigration sections.

 Arrivals J will handle international arrivals at the South Terminal.
 Unless you've already gone through US customs clearance at one of the participating airports, you'll need to go through passport control, retrieve checked bags, go through customs clearance, and re-check your bag on level 2 if you're transferring to another flight from which you'll be able to connect to your next flight.